metalstormbass/github-container-list/README.md

 <b> Script will probably hit the Github rate limit</b>

-This code is 50% written by chatGPT but is 100% gross.

 ## Usage

 This script requires you to set ```GITHUB_TOKEN``` environment variable.